 When should you plant dahlias?

 Dahlias are tender plants, so it's important to keep them protected from frosts.
-Because of this, it's generally best to start them off undercover in your greenhouse ideas in March or early April.
-Then, plant them out once the temperatures outdoors are reliably warmer – generally around May to early June.
+Because of this, it's generally best to start tubers off undercover in your greenhouse, or even a DIY cold frame in early or mid spring.
+Then plant them out once the temperatures outdoors are reliably warmer – generally around late spring to early summer.

-Remember to harden them off before planting, by standing the pots outside in the garden for a week or so.
+Remember to harden them off before planting, by standing the pots outside in the garden for a week or two so they can gradually acclimatise to the outdoor conditions.

 How to care for dahlias